SocialCrawl

 Metric substitutions and structural nulls

 This page is the source of truth for those cases.
 If a field is listed here as a structural null for a platform, its absence is by upstream design, not a bug.
-If it is listed as a substitution, the value is real but comes from a different upstream metric than the field name implies.

 For how the derived computed block (engagement_rate, language, content_category, estimated_reach) is calculated, see Computed fields.